mong00x/capstone-conect/README.md

 ```bash
 npm run dev
 ```
-The clienr is now running locally on port `5173`, open your browser and navigate to `localhost:5173` to access it.
+The client is now running locally on port `5173`, open your browser and navigate to `localhost:5173` to access it.

 #### 2. Server side
 To run the server, you will need `PHP` and `XAMPP` installed on your machine.